AMReX-Codes/amrex-tutorials/Docs/source/HeatEquation_Simple.rst

 Code Highlights
 ~~~~~~~~~~~~~~~

-At this point we have built, compiled and ran the :code:`Basic_DemoTutorial1` code.
+At this point we have built, compiled and ran the :code:`HeatEquation_Simple` code.
 Now
 we will walk through the code and explain some essential features of AMReX syntax.

 Basic Structure